microsoft/debug-adapter-protocol/specification.md

   memoryReference: string;

   /**
-   * Optional offset (in bytes) to be applied to the reference location before
+   * Offset (in bytes) to be applied to the reference location before writing
-   * writing data.
+   * data.
 Can be negative.
    */
   offset?: number;

   /**
-   * Optional property to control partial writes.
-If true, the debug adapter
+   * Property to control partial writes.
+If true, the debug adapter should
-   * should attempt to write memory even if the entire memory region is not
+   * attempt to write memory even if the entire memory region is not writable.
-   * writable.
-In such a case the debug adapter should stop after hitting the
+   * In such a case the debug adapter should stop after hitting the first byte
-   * first byte of memory that cannot be written and return the number of bytes
+   * of memory that cannot be written and return the number of bytes written in
-   * written in the response via the 'offset' and 'bytesWritten' properties.
+   * the response via the `offset` and `bytesWritten` properties.
    * If false or missing, a debug adapter should attempt to verify the region is
    * writable before writing, and fail the response if it is not.
    */